Realistic Solutions

 Variability

 The power system of today is largely “dispatchable”, meaning that we choose when to burn fuel and make power.
-That makes it easier to match the production and consumption of power from moment to moment because power is not typically stored at scale.
+That makes it easier to match the production and consumption of power from moment to moment because, except at hydropower plants, power is not typically stored at scale.
 Renewable resources, however, are mostly variable and non-dispatchable.
 Renewable power is produced when the resources are available, like on windy and sunny days.
-Variability in renewable energy production occurs daily and seasonally, so we need creative short and long-term solutions to make sure that power continues to be available to serve our needs when the weather changes (or the sun sets) and variable renewable power plants are not generating power.
+Variability in renewable energy production occurs daily and seasonally, so we need creative short and long-term solutions to make sure that power continues to be available to serve our needs when the weather changes (or the sun sets) and variable renewable power plants cannot generate power.

 Storage